smithlamar/java-logging-slf4j-demo/README.txt

 Use SLF4J as your facade and Log4j2 as your implementation.
 You can then bridge pretty much anything else you would encounter in your dependencies to SLF4J.

+EDIT: logback has become my prefered implementation and is well supported by spring boot with some helpful additional features.

 --------------------------------
 - Setting up SLF4J over Log4j2 -
 --------------------------------